 components that need to be carefully checked and, if you are replacing

-the paper caps, this module has more capacitors than any other.
-The area
+the paper caps, this module has more capacitors than any other (paper

 under the chassis is very limited and the capacitors must be mounted in